 It’s important to find an ISO that has a wide range of technological tools, a solid commitment to thorough compliance with laws, regulations, and industry standards, and a secure payment system and gateway.
 A good ISO can alleviate many of your concerns about security and fraud.
 It can even help automate and streamline your business.
 Ultimately, that will do much to help you save money and retain customers.

 Although it will often act in stead of a bank, a payment processor is not a bank.
-ISOs conclude contracts with multiple banks, which engage in the actual handling of money.
+While using an ISO for credit card processing can include contracts with multiple banks, which engage in the actual handling of money.
 Zen Payments partners with many banks that have broad approval policies and reasonable requirements.
 That gives you a lot more flexibility and control over decisions about your business.
 Be sure to do your research and ask questions until you are satisfied with the answers.
 Our team at Zen Payments is excited to help you get your business on track and growing, so don’t hesitate to contact us.